Modify data in the Personal Records Database (BRP)

 • the nationality you had before the adoption

-• pre-adoption immigration and emigration data
+• data on immigration and emigration prior to adoption

 Requirements